itsluap/books/the_wrong_answer/chapters/chapter-01-the-perfect-lesson.md

 Her thumb drifted over the tablet’s edge again.
 If she withdrew the essay now and resubmitted with the right sequence, the day would move forward like a river around a rock—annoyed, but undiverted.
 Her mother’s electricity credits would remain safely fat.
 The At-Home Tutor Drone would purr its little lullabies and not send reports to the Ministry’s Home Compliance division.

 Mara lifted her eyes to Unit 9 and thought of the forgotten wing she had found last week—the janitor's door that didn't register on the hall map, the click of a physical key in a lock, the dust that saw her and bloomed in beams of old light.
-She thought of an old library stamp she'd glimpsed on a book cover: not the ring of hands, but a tree with roots that spread like questions.
+She thought of an old library stamp she'd glimpsed on a book cover: not the ring of hands, but a tree with roots that spread like questions—the roots symbol some students wore or sketched, a quiet sign people recognized.
 She thought of binding that cracked when opened and paper that remembered hands.
 History before the Core decided how it should sound.

 She set her palm on the tablet.